kamiiyu/carrier-pigeon/README.md

 # Carrier Pigeon

-Carrier Pigeon is a system for event management.
+Carrier Pigeon is a intranet project of the TKGZ Office.
-She brings awesome messages to everyone worked in the office like a carrier pigeon.
+She brings awesome messages to everyone worked in the TKGZ office like a carrier pigeon.

 ## Features: